Artist in Focus: Simon Hennessey

 February 15, 2017

-‘Emanate’ Acrylic on panel, 40cm diameter, 66 x 66 cm framed
+‘Emanate’ acrylic on panel, 40cm diameter, 66 x 66 cm framed

 Simon Hennessey takes an almost forensic approach to constructing his paintings.
 The key to his work I believe lies in the analysis of his reference material, which for the most part describes the human face.
 In a similar way to a macro lens, Hennessey manages to record and describe more information than the human eye.
 By enlarging photographic information on a monitor screen to the point where images begin to pixelate he will begin an editing process through which he decides what to clarify and what to remove.